SwarajSingh3005/ASE_Submission/README.md

 mAP = (Average Precision for Class 1 + Average Precision for Class 2 + ... + Average Precision for Class N) / N

-This metric provides a comprehensive evaluation of segmentation performance across multiple object classes.
-(Henderson and Ferrari 2016)
+This metric provides a comprehensive evaluation of segmentation performance across multiple object classes(Henderson and Ferrari 2016).

 These evaluation metrics allow for quantitative assessment of the accuracy, boundary delineation, and overall quality of deep learning-based image segmentation.
 By comparing the performance of different models and techniques, researchers and practitioners can improve segmentation algorithms and achieve more accurate and reliable results.

 # Reference